Warren & Klobuchar 2020? This Unprecedented Endorsement Was Not What Democrats Expected

 Advertisement

-In an op-ed announcing the dual endorsements, the editorial board praised Warren’s singularly detailed legislative agenda and Klobuchar’s centrism, framing the decision to lend support to two candidates as a tacit acknowledgment of an increasingly factioned Democratic Party that will need to reconcile itself in order to meet the moment and win the presidency.
+In an op-ed announcing the dual endorsements, the editorial board praised Warren’s singularly detailed legislative agenda and Klobuchar’s centrism, framing the decision to lend support to two candidates as a tacit acknowledgement of an increasingly fractioned Democratic Party that will need to reconcile itself in order to meet the moment and win the presidency.

-“There will be those dissatisfied that this page is not throwing its weight behind a single candidate, favoring centrists or progressives,” the editorial board writes.
-“But it’s a fight the party itself has been itching to have since Mrs. Clinton’s defeat in 2016, and one that should be played out in the public arena and in the privacy of the voting booth.”
+“There will be those dissatisfied that this page is not throwing its weight behind a single candidate, favouring centrists or progressives,” the editorial board writes.
+“But it’s a fight the party itself has been itching to have since Mrs Clinton’s defeat in 2016, and one that should be played out in the public arena and in the privacy of the voting booth.”

 However, it is precisely the role of an endorsement to choose between divergent political impulses — to hold up one ideological envisioning as the most correct one.
 The choice to endorse two women who employ such drastically different means to achieve their ends feels like an abdication of that responsibility.